Pharmacist-led model for screening and Management of Hypertension (Bihar Pharmacist Study)

 Methodology

-This telemedicine enabled study involved 20 private pharmacies in Bihar where pharmacists monitored the blood pressure of patients and trained physicians did free consultations at the pharmacies.
-The number of screenings done, the number of patients enrolled and change in blood pressure values during the treatment were noted.
+This retrospective cohort study involved 20 private pharmacies in Bihar where pharmacists monitored the blood pressure of patients and general physicians did free periodic consultations at the pharmacies.
+Standard protocols under Indian Hypertension Control Initiative (IHCI) were adopted.
+The number of screenings done, the number of patients enrolled and change in blood pressure values during the treatment were noted using a digital application designed for the study.

 Outcome